semerekiros/suicidepredict/README.md

 [Predicting Suicide Risk from Online Postings in Reddit The UGent-IDLab submission to the CLPysch 2019 Shared Task A](https://aclanthology.org/W19-3019/)

-If you use part of the code
+If you use part of the code, please cite our paper:

 ```
 @inproceedings{bitew-etal-2019-predicting,